ericlin1001/TypeConversion/readme.md

 #Things inside conversion of different types
 What happens when converting variables between different types?
 (C++)

+#TODO
+	Write a program to proof my conclusion, i.e. a program to simulate my conclusion and compare the result with the direct type conversion.

 #Program to find the truth